 Cross-selling is a funny thing, funny term.
-I can make sense.
-What do you do with your customers?
-You cross-sell them, you up-sell them, but in retail, you're just trying to sell more stuff.
+It can make sense — What do you do with your customers?
+You cross-sell them, you up-sell them.
+But in retail, you're just trying to sell more stuff.
 How to sell more stuff to my customers?

 Are there clusters around certain products?
-You open up, we call it sometimes like closet segmentation or you open up the closet and you see that there's a type of customers that buys shirts and skirts.
-Another type that's like fancy jeans and boots.
+We sometimes call it "closet segmentation," where you open up the closet and you see that there's a type of customers that buys shirts and skirts.
+Another type that's fancy jeans and boots.
 Those tell you something about, "Hey if you bought this then it might be an opportunity to also focus on these other categories."

 There's a number of ways Custora helps with that.
 On every single customer, we know — at a real high categorical level, in a subcategory level, down to the product level — the products that we think that they are interested in right now, this quarter.